RpThiagoluiz/ly-frontend/README.md

 - ReactJS,
 - Axios,

 The GitHub api call has a limit. to resolve.
-[403 resolved!]
-(Http://docs.github.com/en/rest/overview/resources-in-the-rest-api).
+[403 resolved!](Http://docs.github.com/en/rest/overview/resources-in-the-rest-api).

 ## Missing || Need to be improved